XTANDI (enzalutamide) is indicated for the treatment of patients with:

 Effect of Other Drugs on XTANDI Avoid strong CYP2C8 inhibitors, as they can increase the plasma exposure to XTANDI.
-If co-administration cannot be avoided, reduce the dose of XTANDI.
+If co-administration is necessary, reduce the dose of XTANDI.

-Avoid strong or moderate CYP3A4 or CYP2C8 inducers as they can alter the plasma exposure to XTANDI.
+Avoid strong CYP3A4 inducers as they can decrease the plasma exposure to XTANDI.
 If co-administration is necessary, increase the dose of XTANDI.

 Effect of XTANDI on Other Drugs Avoid CYP3A4, CYP2C9, and CYP2C19 substrates with a narrow therapeutic index, as XTANDI may decrease the plasma exposures of these drugs.
-If XTANDI is co-administered with warfarin (CYP2C9 substrate), conduct additional
+If XTANDI is co-administered with warfarin (CYP2C9 substrate), conduct additional INR monitoring.

 Please click here for accompanying Full Prescribing Information.